Creating Elevation Model File for VDCI Project: Setting Up Layers and Drawing Geometry

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So that's why it was important to finish our plan model file first.
-Let's go File, New, using the VDCI Fundamentals template, and let's go File, Save, and let's save this in our C drive, CAD 201 File Downloads, and here we see VDCI plan model.
-This one will be called VDCI-elev-model.
+So that's why it was important to finish our Plan Model file first.
+Let's go File, New, using the VDCI Fundamentals template, and let's go File, Save, and save this in our C drive, CAD 201 File Downloads.
+Here we see VDCI Plan Model.
+This one will be called VDCI-ELEV-MODEL.

-VDCI-elev-model.
-Again, this VDCI would typically be replaced with a project number or project title, but in this course we're just calling it VDCI.
-Let's hit Save, and this elevation file begins similar to a sheet file because we are going to generate our drawing based on our plan model.
+VDCI-ELEV-MODEL.
+Again, this “VDCI” would typically be replaced with a project number or project title, but in this course we're just calling it VDCI.
+Let's hit Save.
+This Elevation file begins similar to a sheet file because we are going to generate our drawing based on our Plan Model.

-So with Layer 0 active, let's go Insert, Xref Attach.
-I'm going to grab my VDCI plan model.
-I'll hit Open, and in this case we are going to use the Overlay option.
+So with Layer 0 active, let's go Insert, XRef Attach.
+I'm going to grab my VDCI Plan Model.
+I'll hit Open.
+In this case, we are going to use the Overlay option.

 Learn AutoCAD